-- (i) 780,000 shares of our Class A common stock, \$0.0001 par value per share (the "Class A Common Stock") issued pursuant to subscription agreements, dated March 24, 2025 with (ii) BS1 Fund (iii) James Chae and (iii) Golden Bridge pursuant to which such Selling Securityholders agreed to cancel indebtedness in an aggregate amount of \$2,500,000 in exchange for the issuance of an aggregate of 780,000 warrants; - (ii) 480,000 shares of Class A Common Stock issuable upon the exercise of warrants to purchase shares of the Class A Common Stock at an exercise price per share of \$2.50 pursuant to the subscription agreements dated March 17, 2025 with (i) Global AI Focus 1 Fund, (ii) Haru 1st Fund, (iii) Econovation Fund (iv) and Sky Line Fund; - (iii) 285,600 shares of Class A Common Stock issued at price per share of \$2.50 pursuant to the private placement subscription agreements dated March 12, 2025 with (i) Green Light Fund, (ii) Blue Ocean Fund, and (iii) Good Mood Studio. - (iv) 660,000 shares of Class A Common Stock issuable upon the exercise of warrants to purchase shares of the Class A Common Stock at an exercise price per share of \$2.50 pursuant to the subscription agreements dated March 25, 2025 with (i) Evergreen Fund, (ii) Good Mood Studio, (iii) Harang Co., (iv) Horizon Fund, (v) Long Beach Fund and (vi) Vertex Fund. - (v) 320,000 shares of Class A Common Stock issuable upon the exercise of warrants to purchase shares of the Class A Common Stock at an exercise price per share of \$2.50 pursuant to the subscription agreements dated April 2, 2025 with (i) Atlas Fund and (ii) Keystone Fund. - (vi) 80,000 shares of Class A Common Stock issuable upon the exercise of warrants to purchase shares of the Class A Common Stock at an exercise price per share of \$2.50 pursuant to the subscription agreements dated April 2, 2025 with (ii) Harang Co. - (vii) 400,000 shares of Class A Common Stock issuable pursuant to subscription agreements, dated April 9, 2025 with (i) Daeboreum Co.
-Ltd. and (ii) CSTCompany German GmbH Fund pursuant to which such Selling Securityholders agreed to cancel indebtedness in an aggregate amount of \$1,000,000 in exchange for the issuance of an aggregate of 400,000 warrants;
+(i) 560,000 shares of our Class A common stock, \$0.0001 par value per share (the "Class A Common Stock") issued pursuant to subscription agreements, dated March 24, 2025 with (i) James Chae and (ii) Golden Bridge pursuant to which such Selling Securityholders agreed to cancel indebtedness in an aggregate amount of 1,400,000 in exchange for the issuance of an aggregate of 560,000 warrants;

+(ii) 480,000 shares of Class A Common Stock issuable upon the exercise of warrants to purchase shares of the Class A Common Stock at an exercise price per share of \$0.01 pursuant to the subscription agreements dated March 17, 2025 with (i) Global AI Focus 1 Fund, (ii) Haru 1st Fund, (iii) Econovation Fund (iv) and Sky Line Fund (which warrants were purchased for \$2.50 per warrant);

+(iii) 285,600 shares of Class A Common Stock issued at price per share of \$2.50 pursuant to the private placement subscription agreements dated March 12, 2025 with (i) Green Light Fund, (ii) Blue Ocean Fund, and (iii) Good Mood Studio.

+(iv) 660,000 shares of Class A Common Stock issuable upon the exercise of warrants to purchase shares of the Class A Common Stock at an exercise price per share of \$0.01, which warrants were purchased for \$2.50 per warrant pursuant to the subscription agreements dated March 25, 2025 with (i) Evergreen Fund, (ii) Good Mood Studio, (iii) Harang Co., (iv) Horizon Fund, (v) Long Beach Fund and (vi) Vertex Fund.

+(v) 320,000 shares of Class A Common Stock issuable upon the exercise of warrants to purchase shares of the Class A Common Stock at an exercise price per share of \$0.01, which warrants were purchased for \$2.50 per warrant pursuant to the subscription agreements dated April 2, 2025 with (i) Atlas Fund and (ii) Keystone Fund.

+(vi) 80,000 shares of Class A Common Stock issuable upon the exercise of warrants to purchase shares of the Class A Common Stock at an exercise price per share of \$0.01, which warrants were purchased for \$2.50 per warrant pursuant to the subscription agreements dated April 2, 2025 with Harang Co.

+(vii) 400,000 shares of Class A Common Stock issuable pursuant to 400,000 warrants at \$0.01per share, issued in connection with subscription agreements, dated April 9, 2025 with (i) Daeboreum Co.
+Ltd. and (ii) CSTCompany German GmbH Fund pursuant to which such Selling Securityholders agreed to cancel indebtedness in an aggregate amount of \$1,000,000;

+(viii) 350,000 shares of Class A Common Stock owned by James Chae.

 The Selling Securityholders may offer, sell or distribute all or a portion of the securities hereby registered publicly or through private transactions at prevailing market prices or at negotiated prices.
 We will not receive any of the proceeds from such sales of the shares of their Common Stock.
-On [], 2025, the last reported sales price of our Common Stock was \$[].
-The exercise price per share of the Convertible Securities is \$2.50.
-Cash proceeds associated with the exercises of the Convertible Securities are dependent on our stock price and given the recent price volatility of our Common Stock and relative lack of liquidity in our stock, we may not receive any cash proceeds in relation to such outstanding warrants.
+On May 13, 2025, the last reported sales price of our Common Stock was \$13.79.
+We may not receive any cash proceeds in relation to such outstanding warrants.
 We will bear all costs, expenses and fees in connection with the registration of these securities, including with regard to compliance with state securities or "blue sky" laws.
 The Selling Securityholders will bear all commissions and discounts, if any, attributable to their sale of shares of Common Stock.
 See "Plan of Distribution."